 How to Experience the Mitten State – for Free

-There are SO many FREE things to do in Michigan!
-I know I’m a little biased, but Michigan really is the best.
+Yes, we are biased, but Michigan really is the best.

-Michigan is overflowing with so many fascinating things–history, nature, invention, art–that you’ll never tire of finding something to do in this great state.
+Michigan is overflowing so much with history, nature, invention, art that you’ll never tire of finding something to do in this great state.

-And since we don’t think adventure needs to break the bank, we raised the stakes a little and compiled a list of FREE (or nearly free) things to do in Michigan.
+And since we don’t think adventure needs to break the bank, we raised the stakes a little and compiled a list of nearly free or FREE things to do in Michigan with kids – or without.

 Whether you are searching for urban adventure, rural vibes or experiences in the great outdoors, you can do that in Michigan, affordably.